-The treatment will usually be given over the course of one, three, or five days, however during the planning process this may change.
-If this is the case, we will call you and let you know.
+The treatment will usually be given in one, three, or five consecutive days, however during the planning process this may change.
+If this is the case we will call you and let you know.
 Having radiotherapy is painless and it is safe to eat or drink before treatment and immediately afterwards.
 You should be fit to travel home afterwards, but we advise that you have an escort with you.
-Anyone who has brain metastases should not drive a car, so you will need someone to take you home.
+Anyone who has brain radiosurgery should not drive a car for a period of time so you will need someone to take you home.
+The length of time you cannot drive will have been discussed with you at your clinic attendance.